-As at September 30, 2020, included in due from the Manager is \$1,466,827 of cash held in trust by the Manager.
+As at September 30, 2021, included in due from the Manager is \$1,472,000 (December 31, 2020 - \$10,608) of cash held in trust by the Manager.
 The Manager provides mortgage servicing and administration services to the Company.
 The balance relates to mortgage funding holdbacks and prepaid mortgage interest received from various borrowers.

-During the nine months, the Company has repaid a \$2,000,000 short term debenture to Velev Capital Inc.
+During the period the Company borrowed \$2,155,000 from Velev Capital GP Inc. The loan is due on demand and non- interest bearing.